--1.
+- -1.
 The evaluation of the wind conditions during power production must be carried out using data acquired by using wind condition measurement masts installed at one or more points which are representative of the planned wind farm.
-The measurement period shall be a sufficient period to obtain reliable data and shall be at least one year to include seasonal effects.
+The measurement period shall be a sufficient period to obtain reliable data and shall be at least one year to include seasonal effects. - -2.

--2.
 The measurement points shall be selected to represent the site-specific conditions (Topography, elevation, surface roughness, annual average wind speed, turbulence intensity, etc.) of the planned wind farm and the reasons shall be clearly stated.
-It is desirable to use air flow analysis in the selection of these representative points.
+It is desirable to use airflow analysis in the selection of these representative points. - -3.

--3.
 As shown in Table 2.1, the observed height shall be not less than 2/3 of the planned hub height, regardless of the topography class.
-The distance between the measurement point and the wind turbine construction point must be within the representative radius corresponding to the topographic complexity as shown in Table 2.1.
+Also, in order to appropriately evaluate the wind shear, the principle shall be to perform observation at three altitudes or more.
+In addition, the distance between the measurement point and the wind turbine construction point must be within the representative radius corresponding to the topographic complexity as shown in Table 2.1. - -4.

--4.
 Anemometers for the wind speed and wind direction shall each be installed at multiple altitudes in a manner that minimizes the effects from the measurement mast and boom.
-Annex A may be followed for the installation method for wind condition measurement masts and measurement equipment.
+Annex A may be followed for the installation method for wind condition measurement masts and measurement equipment. - -5.

--5.
 When it is difficult to take measurements at a position over 2/3 of the planned hub height when only using a wind condition measurement mast, the measurements may be taken in combination with remote sensing equipment such as a vertical lidar.
 Even in this case, the wind condition measurement mast must be made as tall as possible.
-In addition, the wind condition measurement mast and remote sensing equipment must carry out simultaneous measurement, and these measurement data must satisfy the requirement concerning the correlation shown in 2.2.2.
+In addition, the wind condition measurement mast and remote sensing equipment must carry out simultaneous measurement, and these measurement data must satisfy the requirement concerning the correlation shown in 2.2.2. - -6.
+When measurement must be carried out in the vicinity of an existing wind turbine that is in operation, a point which is not affected by the wake of the existing wind turbine must be selected.
+In addition, Annex A.6 may be followed if observations are to be made at a point where the wake effect of an existing wind turbine cannot be excluded. - -7.
+The results of the wind condition measurement must be summarized in accordance with Annex A.5.

+Table 2-1 Observed height and representative radius